AugurProject/augur/README.md

 The client is built and hosted at [http://client.augur.net](http://client.augur.net)

 You still need to run ethereum locally; the client will walk you through platform specific installation instructions.

 Alternatively, If you want to hack on Augur, or just really enjoy working at the terminal, you can following the "Building the augur-client" instructions below.

 ### Running Ethereum

 Install [go-ethereum](https://github.com/ethereum/go-ethereum/wiki).

-Add a new account with
+Add a new account
 ```
 geth account new
 ```
-and then start the client with
+and then start the client
 ```
 geth --rpc --rpccorsdomain 'http://client.augur.net' --shh --unlock 0 console
 ```